xtenzQ/til/jvm/jvm-sandbox.md

 - security manager (customizable);
 - Java API.

-Customization allows a user to create a sutomized security policy for a Java application.
+Customization allows a user to create a сutomized security policy for a Java application.

 <hr>